 No, usage is pro-rated based on the number of days in a month that an instance has been protected.

-All data stored with Azure Backup is charged at Azure Block Blob rates, for the duration that the data is kept with Azure Backup.
+All data stored with Azure Backup is billed per the backup storage rates listed above, for the duration that the data is kept with Azure Backup.
 However, increasing retention does not impact the software price for protected instances that you pay.
 Please note that you must have the latest Azure Backup agent installed on the machine to ensure this behaviour.

 For as long as your data is retained with Azure Backup, you will continue to pay for both Protected Instances and Storage.
 Your Protected Instances bill is based on the size from the last successful backup before you decided to stop protection.
 Your Storage bill is based on the total amount of data stored in the backup vault for that instance.

 For example, take the backup of a 100 GB virtual machine.
 The Protected Instance charge is $- per month.
 Every day, 1 GB of data is added and the data is retained for 120 days, and you are charged for the storage for that separately.
 After 1 month, if you decide to stop protection of the virtual machine but retain the data in Azure Backup, then you will be charged $- per month until the backup data is explicitly deleted by you.

 Yes, the Azure Backup agent needs to be upgraded to the latest version to take advantage of the new pricing.
 Using an older agent will adversely affect the size of protected instances being billed.

 The new pricing will be applicable to all Azure Backup customers.